About Whitehill and the Quests

 The coal brought astonishing wealth to a family whose members were enthusiastic supporters of the Temperance Society and showed a lively interest in the arts and the Charlotte Chapel.
 Whitehill house was filled with Italian art.

 However, the price of coal collapsed in the 1850s, and Robert Balfour Wardlaw Ramsay narrowly avoided bankruptcy by selling his coal mines and every painting of note.
 The family went to live in Paris for a couple of years, before returning to Whitehill.
-The house was let in the 1860s after which the family simply moved around the United Kingdom, renting houses in different places for their growing children.
+The house was then let to a succession of tenants (to W. Wieland, Secretary of the North British Railway in 1887) and the family simply moved around the United Kingdom, renting houses in different places to raise the growing children in.
 They used Whitehill for family events, notably marriages.

 Arthur Wardlaw Ramsay also preserved the family portraits.
-These, when presented along with objects that belonged to each individual, such as sketch books, albums, memoirs, dressing table sets, miniatures, maps, etc. and accompanied by narratives explaining the economic background to each portrait, constitute an engaging and informative historical resource.
+These are presented in chapters, Quests, with objects that belonged to each individual, such as sketch books, albums, memoirs, dressing table sets, miniatures, maps, etc. and accompanied by thematic narratives for each Quest, constituting an engaging and informative historical resource.
+The Blog (no 9) features insights relating to site visits and archival research.

 This project aims to distil information contained in the Wardlaw Ramsay archive with a view to creating an accessible account of the early industrial development of the landscape around Edinburgh.
 We invite contributions relating to the former Whitehill estate, from local historians, and residents with an interest in the industrial archaeology of the area.